liqiaofeng1990/liqiaofeng1990.github.io/_pages/cv.md

 ## Service and Membership
 * Reviewer
-  * Served as a reviewer for *Information Fusion*, *Journal of Sound and Vibration*, *Transactions of the Institute of Measurement and Control*
+  * Served as a reviewer for *Information Fusion*, *Mechanical Systems and Signal Processing*, *Journal of Sound and Vibration*, *Applied Sciences*, *Transactions of the Institute of Measurement and Control*
   * Served on behalf of PI as a reviewer for *IEEE Transactions on Sustainable Energy*, *Ocean Engineering*, *Applied Ocean Research*, *Journal of Ocean Engineering and Marine Energy*, *Renewable & Sustainable Energy Reviews*, *Energy*, *Renewable Energy*

 * Membership